sundarm710/life-tracker/readme.md

 ## Welcome to the Expense and Time Tracker Dashboard

-This repository contains a comprehensive application designed to help users track their expenses and manage their time effectively.
-Built using Python and Streamlit, the application provides an interactive dashboard for visualizing financial data and time management activities.
+This repository contains a comprehensive application designed to help users track their expenses, manage their time effectively, and explore trivia through a fun and interactive quiz interface.
+Built using Python and Streamlit, the application provides an interactive dashboard for visualizing financial data, time management activities, and engaging with trivia topics.
 Below, we will take you through the various components of the codebase, explaining their purpose and functionality.

 ---